 Rather than meeting someone else’s goals for your body and aspirations, you should use tests that will allow you to find out for yourself what you need.
-Of course, that means that the assessment will be different for each situation, but here’s just one example of an assessment from our Focused Flexibility course.
+Of course, that means that the assessment will be different for each situation, but here’s just one example of an assessment from our Elements program.

 We explain a whole lot more about self-assessments in this article, but the important thing to understand is that assessment is always the starting place.

 This is where the actual training comes in.
 Once you’ve figured out what it is you need to work on, it’s time to show up and do the work!

 To make your training sessions as effective as possible we recommend following this basic structure: